deliveroo/deliveroo.engineering/_posts/2019-01-28-moving-from-ruby-to-rust.md

 ## Why we decided to go with rust

-We considered several alternatives of how we can solve the problem:
+We considered a few approaches to how to solve the problem of dispatch speed:

 * choose a new programming language with better performance characteristics and rewrite the dispatcher
 * identify biggest bottlenecks, rewrite those parts of the code and somehow integrate them in the current code